zonemanager/zonemanager/docs/bind.md

 ## Overview

-ZoneMaster can provision BIND 9 DNS servers.
+Zone Manager can provision BIND 9 DNS servers.
 The whole provisioning process is based on Server Farmer ssh/scp-passwordless connections, so you first need to install Server Farmer:

 - on all DNS server hosts that you want to provision
-- on ZoneMaster central instance (it has to be *farm manager* for DNS server hosts)
+- on Zone Manager central instance (it has to be *farm manager* for DNS server hosts)

 You can find more instructions about Server Farmer [here](http://serverfarmer.org/getting-started.html).

 ## Provisioning process

-Once you completed creating an initial database for ZoneMaster, you can add such scripts to your /etc/crontab file (one entry per DNS server):
+Once you completed creating an initial database for Zone Manager, you can add such scripts to your /etc/crontab file (one entry per DNS server):

 ```
-*/30 * * * * root /opt/zonemaster/scripts/bind/cron.sh your-dns-server.com domain1.com domain2.com
+*/30 * * * * root /opt/zonemanager/scripts/bind/cron.sh your-dns-server.com domain1.com domain2.com
 ```

 You can provision as many domains as you want in one single invocation.
 How the provisioning process works: